-The initial term contract shall begin upon the date that the Governor approves the contract, as signified by her execution of the contract (the "Effective Date" through September 29, 2020. (the "Initial Term").
-After the Governor has approved the contract, GBHWC will issue a written notice to proceed notifying the subrecipient/sub-awardee when performance of services is to begin.
+The initial term of this Subaward Agreement shall begin upon the date that the Governor approves the contract, as signified by her execution of the contract (the "Effective Date").
+After the Governor has approved the contract, the government will issue a written notice to proceed notifying the PFS Community Partner the subaward performance is to begin.
+The initial term of the contract shall end September 29, 2020, subject to the appropriation, allocation and availability of funds.

-III.2 Renewal Term(s).
+III.2 Renewal Term.